dolthub/docs/packages/doltgres/content/reference/sql/version-control/dolt-sql-functions.md

 The `DOLT_HASHOF_DB()` function returns the value hash of the entire versioned database.
 The hash is the hash of all tables (schema and data) in the database, and includes additional versioned items such as stored procedures and triggers.
 The hash does not include unversioned items such as tables which have been [ignored](dolt-system-tables.md#dolt_ignore).
-The function takes an optional argument to specify a branch or one of the values of 'STAGED', 'WORKING', or 'HEAD' (default no argument call is equivalent to 'WORKING').
+The function takes an optional argument to specify a branch or one of the values of 'STAGED', 'WORKING', or 'HEAD' (default no argument select is equivalent to 'WORKING').

 This function can be used to watch for changes in the database by storing previous hashes in your application and comparing them